-Before I started my thesis, I wanted to create a project that would encourage physical engagement.
+This was my thesis, with a goal of encouraging physical engagement.
 The goal was reached.
-At the senior show, the project attracted more than thirty participants and draw many waves of attention.
+At the senior show, the project attracted more than 30 participants and draw many waves of attention.
 Laughters, claps, sweet kisses… It was one of the most popular spots in the house.

-The idea of physical engagement won the vote.
-With a camera, a GoPro, cheap carboards, a marker, a roll of duck tape, and printouts of some trust-related questions, I set up the project’s first prototype.
-The participants ranged from students to staff.
-The post-participation survey shown that people enjoyed this little test, a lot.
+Last idea won the vote.
+With a camera, a GoPro, cheap cardboards, a marker, a roll of duck tape, and printouts of some trust-related questions, I set up the project’s first prototype.
+The participants ranged from students to staff, who enjoyed this little test, a lot.

-“Do you trust” questions are essential for the project.
-The first prototype made me realize that the questions were too easy for participants, who already knew each other.
+“Do you trust” questions were essential for the project and were easy in the first prototype.
 To make the test more challenging, I utilized social media to crowdsource more authentic, genuine trust-related questions.
-Then, based on relationships and contexts, I divided the questions into five levels, from the easiest to the hardest.
+Then, based on relationships and contexts, with a few friends, I divided the questions into five levels, from the easiest to the hardest.

-With a designed wood frame and marks, the experience was elevated with simplicity and curiosity.
+With a designed wood frame, marks and a slip-able blind, the experience was elevated with simplicity and curiosity.